tonyho/app-framework-binder/doc/afb-overview.md

 		Provides a binder afb-daemon service through dbus.

-		The name xxxx must be the name of an API defined by a plugin.
+		The name xxxx must be the name of an API defined by a binding.
 		This API is exported through DBUS.

 	  --foreground